danbz/aesthetic-programming/source/acknowledgments.md

 conducted at Aarhus University",
-"John P. Bell - for permission to reapproriate his artwork", "David Reinfurt - for permission to use Multi", "Nicolas Malevé - for his inspirational work", "Cornelia Sollfrank - for the ongoing dialogues with her \
+"John P. Bell - for permission to reapproriate his artwork", "David Reinfurt - for permission to use Multi", "Francis Lam - for permission to use Tofu Go!", "Nicolas Malevé - for his inspirational work", "Cornelia Sollfrank - for the ongoing dialogues with her \
 inspirational work",